-- 3.29.1.
-This will include Existing Contracts, as outlined in Article 35 in EU Tariff Code where the "contract or capacity booking concluded before the entry into force of the EU Tariff Code 6 April 2017, such contracts or capacity bookings foresee no change in the levels of capacity and/or commodity based transmission tariffs except for indexation, if any". - 3.29.2.
-This will also include Interim Contracts, as defined in this Proposal whereby the contract or capacity booking concluded between entry into force of the EU Tariff Code (06 April 2017) and up to and including the last day of the month in which Ofgem issues its letter directing implementation of this Proposal.
-Beyond this date, sufficient clarity of the charging regime to apply from 01 October 2019 is apparent and therefore no specific treatment (for capacity subsequently booked) is proposed. - 3.29.3.
-The capacity procured under these contracts impact the application of the CWD charging model (specifically when determining Reference Prices at Entry Points) and calculation of Transmission Services Revenue Recovery Charges.
+- 3.29.
+RWE proposes provisions to apply for Entry Capacity (for 01 October 2019 or beyond) allocated up to the Effective Date - 3.29.1.
+This will include Existing Contracts, as outlined in Article 35 in EU Tariff Code where the "contract or capacity booking concluded before the entry into force of the EU Tariff Code - 6 April 2017, such contracts or capacity bookings foresee no change in the levels of capacity and/or commodity based transmission tariffs except for indexation, if any". - 3.29.2.
+This will also include Interim Contracts, as defined in this Proposal.
+Beyond the Effective Date sufficient clarity of the charging regime to apply from 01 October 2019 is apparent and therefore no specific treatment (for capacity subsequently booked) is proposed. - 3.29.3.
+The capacity procured under these contracts impact the application of the Postage Stamp charging model (specifically when determining Reference Prices at Entry Points) and calculation of Transmission Services Revenue Recovery Charges.